Vivian-Carol/CoachUP_Website/README.md

 Folder containing route files. studentRoutes.js defines the application's routes and maps them to controller functions. views/
 Folder for Mustache view templates.
 Includes templates like header.mustache, admin_login.mustache, displayDetails.mustache, etc., for rendering various parts of the web application.

+CoachUp Platform was Designed and Created by Caroline Vivian Anyango Otuoma 2023 Web Development 2 Assignment.